-How do I know if you are the right counsellor for me?
+How do I know if I need counselling?

-How often do I need to come?
+How often should I come?

 What is the cancellation policy?

 What if I'm sick?

 Many people who have never been to a counsellor wonder if their problems or concerns warrant counselling or therapy.
 When feeling uncertain, some people wait and then find that the problem only worsens.
 Sometimes problems grow and become more complicated when left unresolved.
 However, I have found that when issues are addressed sooner rather than later, it is easier to understand what needs to change and how to move forward.

 It is never a bad idea for most people to choose to come for counselling, even for one or two sessions.
 Similar to preventative medicine, addressing issues early on can oftentimes avert a potential crisis.

 I have a very comfortable office located on the second floor (#203) of Mill Creek Crossing.
 When you come in, just have a seat and wait for me to come get you.
 I always leave time between sessions so you are not left waiting.

 When you come for the first time, I ask that you fill out a short consent form outlining your rights to confidentiality and a client service agreement.
 Then we will spend the next hour discussing your concerns and answering any questions you may have about therapy.
 Together we will discuss your goals and how to reach them.
 You may want time to think about whether to continue in therapy or you may be ready to start working.
 Either way, I will follow your lead and respect your decisions.

 You control how often and how long you come to therapy.
 Together we will discuss what makes sense for your circumstances.
 You are never under any obligation and the decision is always supported and respected.